markjgardner/keda-azure-function/readme.md

 # DIY FaaS with KEDA and Azure Functions Runtime

 This repo illustrates how you can use KEDA to deploy your own event triggered Azure Functions to a Kubernetes cluster.
-This implementation is based on the samples provided [here](https://github.com/kedacore/sample-hello-world-azure-functions)
+This implementation is based on the samples provided [here](https://github.com/kedacore/sample-hello-world-azure-functions) but provides a complete zero-to-running example consumable by any DevOps platform team.

 ## Deploy KEDA Infrastructure